top of page

 When travel revolves around food and drink, clothing should be adaptable, breathable, and quietly capable - not technical, not fussy, and never distracting.

-Below is how I build a simple, flexible packing system for World Explorer journeys.
+Below is how I build a simple, flexible packing system for Scotland and culinary journeys.

 The Everyday Layer: